jithyan/blog/_posts/avoiding-memoization.md

 }
 ```

-The key point of the above code is that `doABunchOfStuff` and `config` isn't _referencing_ any data defined **in the component**.
+The key point of the above code is that `doABunchOfStuff` and `config` isn't _referencing_ any data or functions defined **_in_ the component**.

-It does not need to tie itself to React's rendering.
+Therefore, it does not need to tie itself to React's rendering.

 We can throw away concerns of stable references and garbage collection by just defining `doABunchOfStuff` and `config` outside of the component: